williamhogman/blog/posts/Push-down-automations-in-rust.md

   right parenthesises, we should go to the error state.

-Now when if we pass in a string of characters to our push-down automation, we know that it's parenthesises are balanced if and only if the stack is empty and the state is OK.
+Now when if we pass in a string of characters to our push-down automaton, we know that it's parenthesises are balanced if and only if the stack is empty and the state is OK.